 - The infant has oral thrush.

-- The risk of transmission is determined by the amount of HIV in the breast milk.
+The risk of HIV transmission is determined by the amount of virus in the mother’s blood (viral load) which in turn determines the amount of virus in her breast milk.
 This is very high soon after infection with HIV and again with symptomatic HIV infection.

 9-12 How can the risk of HIV transmission in breast milk be reduced?